Nicolapps/mapkit-react/README.md

 If you want to expand the provided API or make breaking changes, please open an issue first to discuss it.

+The project uses [ESLint](https://eslint.org/) and [EditorConfig](https://editorconfig.org/) to ensure code quality and consistency.
+Checks are run automatically when a commit is pushed to the repository, but it is convenient to install the relevant plugins in your editor to see the errors and warnings in real time.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):